johndun/annotate-and-finetune/DEVLOG.md

 ## Script to generate a data sample

-aider --no-show-model-warnings --model bedrock/anthropic.claude-3-5-sonnet-20241022-v2:0 --read data_io_template.py --read cli_script_template.py src/data_science_agent/get_data_sample.py
+aider --no-show-model-warnings --model claude-3-5-sonnet-20241022-v2 src/annotate_and_finetune/data_science_agent/get_data_sample.py

 Write a cli script that prints random samples from a dataset.
 Needs to handle cases where strings and list types are extremely long by truncating to a reasonable maximum number of items.
 Samples should be printed as json-like.